Korpana

 Korpana is a City (City council) and a tehsil in Rajura subdivision of Chandrapur district in Nagpur revenue Division in the Vidarbha region in the state of Maharashtra, India.

 This is Last Tehsil Place In Chandrapur District.
-The telanaga border and Yavatmal district .Also this taluka is leading in cement production in Maharashtra.
+The Telangana border and Yavatmal district .Also this taluka is leading in cement production in Maharashtra.
 It has 4 big cement factories in the country and 1 coal mine.The taluka covers a total of 113 villages.